-Statistics from the Hungarian Central Statistical Office (KSH) use different methods to report data on who is a disabled person, and the 2015 changes to the law meant that 70,000 fewer people became eligible for disability cash benefits.
+Statistics from the Hungarian Central Statistical Office (KSH) use different methods to report data on who counts as a disabled person, and the 2015 changes to the law meant that 70,000 fewer people became eligible for disability cash benefits.
 It is likely that this population is therefore less interested in identifying themselves as disabled in self-report surveys.
 However, despite the discrepancies, the number of people affected is estimated to be around 5% of the population.
 According to the 2011 census, almost half of the disabled population, 235 thousand people, had physical disabilities.
-Disabled people are often invisible in society and an and an unjustifiably high number still live in institutional households, while others who could benefit from institutional care are excluded due to the scarcity and distribution of places.
+Disabled people are often invisible in society and an unjustifiably high number of them still live in institutional households, while others who could benefit from institutional care are excluded due to the scarcity of available places and their at times misguided distribution.